canonical/real-time-ubuntu-docs/docs/how-to/modify-kernel-boot-parameters.rst

 passing command line parameters via a bootloader.

 The Linux kernel supports a wide range of parameters, but only a few of them are relevant to real-time tuning.
-The `kernel boot parameters <../../reference/kernel-boot-parameters>`_ page is good a reference.
+:doc:`/reference/kernel-boot-parameters` is good a reference.

 Depending on the underlying boot mechanism, there are multiple ways to pass command line parameters to the kernel.

-For Raspberry Pi, jump to `modify kernel boot parameters on Raspberry Pi <#modify-kernel-boot-parameters-on-raspberry-pi>`_.
+For Raspberry Pi, jump to :ref:`raspberry-pi`.

 Ubuntu Core uses GRUB but provides a different interface for `modifying kernel options <https://ubuntu.com/core/docs/modify-kernel-options>`_.